AvenIsHere/AvenIsHere/README.md

 ### **Python** 🐍
   - I am very familiar with Python, having used it throughout my education.
   - I have contributed to a private custom Discord.py bot used by tens of thousands of users, making use of SQLAlchemy ORM for database access.
-    - Until the codebase for this bot becomes public, the only existing public Python repo on my profile is from my A Level NEA, for which I made a rogue-like-inspired game. ([NEA](https://github.com/AvenIsHere/NEA))
+    - Until the codebase for this bot becomes public, the only existing public Python repo on my profile is from my A Level NEA, for which I made a rogue-like-inspired game. ([NEA](https://github.com/AvenIsHere/NEA)).
+The code for this is very poorly written, and reflects my growth as a developer, having learned much about Object-Oriented Programming and best practices since.
-     - This code base is very poorly written, showing just how much I have grown as a developer in only the past three years.

 ### **C/C++** 🇨
   - I have made extensive use of C and C++, becoming familiar with its core benefits and challenges, mainly pertaining to low level hardware access and memory management.